-For children who did not pass the Phonic Screening Check in Year 1, or Year 2, it is vital that intensive decoding work continues.
-Children who commence Key Stage 2 unable to meet the demands of the Phonic Screening Check, cannot access age appropriate text within the English and wider curriculum and this must be catered for appropriately across the full curriculum alongside intensive phonic intervention.
+For children who did not pass the Phonic Screening Check in Year 1, or Year 2, it is vital that intensive decoding work continues, in line with the Little Wandle scheme.
+Children who commence Key Stage 2 unable to meet the demands of the Phonic Screening Check, cannot access age appropriate text within the English and wider curriculum and this must be catered for appropriately across the full curriculum alongside intensive phonic intervention, still founded in the Little Wandle Letters and Sounds Revised approach.